• Skip to primary navigation

 What is the best way to defrost Mini Egg blondies?

-To defrost your blondies, all you need to do is transfer the container they are in into the fridge to thaw out overnight.
+To defrost your Mini Egg blondies, all you need to do is transfer them into the fridge and leave them to thaw out overnight.

-If you just want to defrost a couple of blondies, put them into a small sealed container in the fridge.
-This helps stop condensation forming as they thaw out.
+If you only want to defrost a couple of blondies, put them into a small sealed container in the fridge.
+This helps stop condensation from forming as they thaw out, reducing the chance of soggy blondies.

 Once defrosted, consume your Mini Egg blondies within 24 hours and don't refreeze.